Zeta integrals, Schwartz spaces and local functional equations: Smooth asymptotics

 where $\bar{N}_\Theta := \exp_{\Theta,J}^{-1}(N_\Theta) \subset X_\Theta(F)$.
 In fact, it suffices to consider an open neighborhood $N_\Theta$ of some orbit closure $Z \leftrightarrow \Theta$.
 Here $C^\infty(\cdots)$ stands for the space of smooth functions. \end{theorem}

-In practice, one has to allow certain non-wavefront $X^+$ and an equivariant vector bundle $\mathscr{E}$.
-It turns out that the structures of $\mathscr{E}$ and $X^+ \hookrightarrow \bar{X}$ are interlocked; cf. the the case of Whittaker induction (Remark \ref{rem:Whittaker-induction}).
+This is expected to hold for non-wavefront $X^+$.
+In practice, one also has to allow an equivariant vector bundle $\mathscr{E}$.
 To simplify matters, we confine ourselves to the case of density bundles.